 NOTICE OF PUBLIC MEETING OF THE TOWN OF DUNCAN

-Pursuant to A.R.S. § 38-431.02, notice is hereby given to the members of the Town of Duncan and to the general public that the Town Council will hold a town meeting open to the public on July 28, 2021 at 5:00 p.m. at Town Hall.
+PLEASE NOTE REVISED TIME Pursuant to A.R.S. § 38-431.02, notice is hereby given to the members of the Town of Duncan and to the general public that the Town Council will hold a public hearing and special meeting open to the public on April 20, 2022, at 5:00 p.m. at Town Hall.
 A copy of the agenda for the meeting will be available on this website, on the Town of Duncan Facebook page, and in the Town Hall front window and the Post Office lobby at least twenty-four hours in advance of the meeting.
-Persons with a disability may request a reasonable accommodation, such as a sign language interpreter, by contacting John Basteen, 928-359-2791.
-Requests should be made as early as possible to arrange the accommodation.
+Persons with a disability may request a reasonable accommodation, such as a sign language interpreter, by contacting Town Hall, 928-381-1888.
+Requests should be made as early as possible to arrange the accommodations.

 Main Street at Night by William Rose Photography